inot/zmk-MOKETA/README.md

 ## Layer LED indication

 The shield has 4 discrete status LEDs driven via `boards/shields/MOKETA/src/status_led.c`.
+Brightness for both animations and layer indicators is controlled by the `LED_STATUS_ON` / `LED_STATUS_OFF` macros in that file.

 Currently: